mad-lab-fau/carwatch-python/README.md

 # CARWatch

-ARWatch is a framework to support objective and low-cost assessment of biomarker samples.
+CARWatch is a framework to **support objective and low-cost assessment of biomarker samples**.
 It consists of an [Android app](https://github.com/mad-lab-fau/carwatch-app) that schedules sampling times and tracks them automatically by scanning a barcode on the respective tube.
-Furthermore, within this package, it provides tools to prepare studies, and process the data recorded in the app.
+Furthermore, within this package, it provides **tools to prepare studies**, and **process the data recorded in the app**.
 Preparation steps include generating unique barcodes for sampling tubes and a QR-Code for configuring the smartphone app, all based on your individual study setup.